Ranagol/webpage-template/readme.md

 - Connects to a mysql db
 - registering and and login with credentials validation.
 App uses middleware.
 - has MVC architecture
-- For frontend displaying, we use php files, in a similar manner like Laravel/Blade.
-Header, footer is also a reusable php file.
+- For frontend displaying, we use Blade.
+As in Laravel.
 - composer is used for loading classes and for running scripts (migration and seeding)
 - CRUD (create, read, update, delete) features on user objects through webpage
 - CRUD (create, read, update, delete) features on user objects the apps API endpoint